The Vegan Farm Vet

 We chatted for a long time and the vet agreed to do a story with me for BBC Radio 4’s Farming Today, which was running a series of reports on veganism.

 This individual spends every day on livestock farms, working closely with farmers, so wanted to run it all past their veterinary colleagues first.
 That’s when it started to unravel.

 Is this a true reading of farmers’ views?
 Have we really come to the point where a person cannot discuss their dietary choices for fear of upsetting farmers?
-Are we really that defensive?
+Are we really that insecure?
 Are we really that scared?

 The vet called me a couple of days ago to confirm the interview was off.
 Audibly upset, they apologised for “wasting my time”.

 “My personal choices make some people feel so threatened that they attack me for them,” said the vet.
 “They think it’s OK to mock me or be defensive about my choices.
 It’s not easy when people are calling you a hypocrite for working in the livestock industry, or saying I can’t possibly be a farm vet if I’m not eating meat and promoting the industry.”